Municipal Services

 Road Occupancy Permit Application Package

 The Municipality of Callander maintains all public road right-of-ways within the Municipality, excluding provincial highways.
-Part of Callander’s winter road maintenance program includes snow and ice control to ensure the safety of residents and travelers.
+Part of Callander’s winter road maintenance program includes snow and ice control on all roads and sidewalks to ensure the safety of residents and travelers.

-Routes are prioritized by road classification, in accordance with the Maintenance Standards as set out by the Province of Ontario.
+Routes are prioritized by road classification, in accordance with the Minimum Maintenance Standards as set out by the Province of Ontario and the Municipal Council.

-The Municipality devotes a great deal of resources to keep streets and sidewalks clear of snow and ice after a snowfall.
-Residents often deposit snow and ice from their property onto the street or sidewalk not realizing that this contravenes municipal regulations, contributes to unsafe driving and walking conditions, and increases the cost of providing winter road maintenance.
+The Municipality devotes a great deal of resources to keeping streets and sidewalks clear of snow and ice after a snowfall.
+Residents often deposit snow and ice from their property onto the street or sidewalk not realizing that this contravenes Municipal by-laws, contributes to unsafe driving and walking conditions, and increases the cost of providing winter road maintenance.
 When you're clearing snow from your driveway, please keep this snow on your property.
 Your efforts in making winter driving and walking safe for everyone are appreciated.

 Tip for clearing driveways: Piling snow to the right side of the driveway can help reduce the amount of snow pushed back into the driveway.
 Standing in the driveway and looking at the street determines the right side.
 Don’t forget to remove your parked car from the street during snow removal operations.